What is it?

 Gaze tracking mice like Tobii’s PCEye have a camera that can look at your eyes and determine where on the screen they are pointing.
 Eye gaze is very fast because eyes can quickly move to fix on a point.
 However, it’s only accurate within 1-4 cm.
 Their solution is to have a two-step process where you first gaze at a control bar to turn on clicking, then gaze where you want to click and it zooms in on the exact point.
 Unfortunately, means it takes longer click.

 The Precision Gaze Mouse offers the best of both worlds: the speed of gaze tracking, and the precision of head tracking.
 It can instantly move or “warp” the mouse pointer to the area of the screen where you’re looking.
 Often, it will warp right where you want the pointer, but sometimes you’ll need to make a small adjustment.
 You can move your head slightly up and down or to the side to precisely click on small buttons or pieces of text.
 It only requires a small movement to adjust the pointer.

 Your eye naturally moves around when you look at a fixed point, even though you don’t notice it happening.
 This is known as a saccade.
 If we matched the mouse pointer directly to your eye movement it would make the mouse jitter.
 The Precision Gaze Mouse will not change position until you look outside a 1-4 cm radius, effectively getting rid of the jitter.
 Keeping your eyes focued on the point and moving your head allows precise adjustments.

 Also, when you move your regular mouse the Precision Gaze Mouse pauses automatically so your regular mouse can take over.
 This lets you easily switch to the most convenient mouse.

-User Guide - Learn more about the system requirements, how to install it, how to use it, and where to get help.
+Installation and User Guide - Learn more about the system requirements, how to install it, how to use it, and where to get help.